Gau17/A2A-Agent/README_detailed.md

 ## Running Tests

 Tests are run within their respective Docker containers to ensure environment consistency.
-All commands should be run from the `A2A-Agent/a2a-procurement` directory.
+All commands should be run from the `A2A-Agent` directory (the project root).

 1.  **Run `buyer_concierge` unit tests**:
     ```bash